iExecBlockchainComputing/iexec-sms/README.md

 * To sum up, if all checks are correct, the secret of Alice will cross the following environments: Alice-Host -> iExec-SMS -> Scone-CAS -> Bob-Scone-Application

 ## Configuration

+The iExec Secret Management Service is available as an OCI image on [Docker Hub](https://hub.docker.com/r/iexechub/iexec-sms/tags).

 To run properly, the iExec Secret Management Service requires:
 * A blockchain node. iExec smart contracts must be deployed on the blockchain network.